 In the healthcare space, Omar co-founded MemoryCare Corporation, which is a pioneer in providing person-centered therapy for individuals and families coping with dementia and other cognitive conditions.

-In the energy space, Omar has raised equity capital for and led the development of large infrastructure projects, including natural gas liquefaction, natural gas power generation, wind, solar and battery storage projects spanning the globe.
+In the energy space, Omar has raised equity capital for and led the development of large infrastructure projects, including natural gas liquefaction, natural gas power generation, wind, solar and battery storage projects.
 Omar currently serves as the CEO of Annova LNG, a liquefied natural gas export startup company in Texas.

 Omar is passionate about building sustainable businesses that solve underserved healthcare and energy needs.
 Omar holds an MBA in Economics, Finance and Entrepreneurship from the University of Chicago and a BS in Computer Science from Purdue University.